Tonnie-Dev/InstantScore/ReadMe.md

 * [Lottie Animations](https://lottiefiles.com/) - provides Lightweight and scalable animations files
 * [Compose Material Dialogs](https://github.com/vanpra/compose-material-dialogs) - easy to use library to help you build complex dialogs using Jetpack Compose
 * [Google Accompanist](https://github.com/google/accompanist) - a collection of extension libraries for Jetpack Compose
+* [App Start-Up](https://developer.android.com/topic/libraries/app-startup) - this component is a part of Android Jetpack to provide performant way to initialize components at application startup
 * [CI/CD](https://codemagic.io/android-continuous-integration/) - Continuous integration systems let you automatically build and test your app every time you check in updates to your source control system

 # :black_nib: **Author(s)** :black_nib: